syncfusion-content/flutter-docs/Flutter/datagrid/getting-started.md

 ## Defining columns

-`SfDataGrid` supports to show different data types (int, double, String and DateTime) in different types of columns.
+`SfDataGrid` supports to add any widget in a column using the [GridTextColumn]() property.
 You can add the column collection to the `columns` property.
-You can also load any widget in a column using the [GridWidgetColumn](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridWidgetColumn-class.html) and [cellBuilder](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/cellBuilder.html) property in `SfDataGrid`.

 {% tabs %}
 {% highlight Dart %}

-final EmployeeDataSource _employeeDataSource = EmployeeDataSource();
+final EmployeeDataSource _employeeDataSource = EmployeeDataSource(employeeData: _employees);

 @override
 Widget build(BuildContext context) {